ludwig-ai/ludwig-docs/docs/configuration/features/image_features.md

 ### `height`

 Image height in pixels.
 If set, images will be resized to the specified height using the `resize_method` parameter.
-If unspecified, images will be resized to the size of the first image in the dataset.
+If unspecified, images will be resized based on the average height of the first 100 images in the dataset.
+This can be controlled by the `infer_image_sample_size` attribute.

 - Default: `null`

 ### `width`

 Image width in pixels.
 If set, images will be resized to the specified width using the `resize_method` parameter.
-If unspecified, images will be resized to the size of the first image in the dataset.
+If unspecified, images will be resized based on the average width of the first 100 images in the dataset.
+This can be controlled by the `infer_image_sample_size` attribute.

 - Default: `null`